Nördlinger Ries: Craters on the Franconian Jura

+Possible impact near Lake Constance

+In the Swiss Alpine foreland around St. Gallen, blocks of Jurassic limestone are found within younger Molasse sediments whose origin remains uncertain.
+Because of their similarity to the **Reutersche Blöcke** – large limestone blocks that were ejected up to 70 km from the Ries – the possibility has been discussed that a meteorite impact, perhaps contemporaneous with the Ries event, could be responsible.
+This hypothesis is supported by reported finds of shatter cones.

+So far no corresponding crater structure has been identified.
+It is conceivable that the impact occurred in loose Molasse sands, preventing a crater from being preserved, or that any crater that formed has since been inundated by Lake Constance.
+Detailed investigations, such as research boreholes, are still outstanding.

 History

 On one edge of the Nördlinger Ries are the Ofnet Caves, where, at the beginning of the 20th century, archaeologists discovered thirty-three human skulls dating to the Mesolithic period.

 The Ries was the site of the Battle of the Ries on 13 May 841.

 The landing site for Apollo 14 is a heavily craterized terrain, and one of the science goals of the mission was to sample ejecta from the impact that formed Mare Imbrium.
 Nördlinger Ries is an easily accessible, large impact crater, making it a convenient analog for lunar craters.
 Because of this, it was used as a location to train Apollo 14 astronauts, so that they would be able to investigate lunar impact structures and related rocks.
 Astronauts Alan Shepard and Edgar Mitchell, as well as Apollo 14 backup astronauts Eugene Cernan and Joe Engle, trained here from August 10 to August 14, 1970.
+Apollo 17 astronauts also trained at Nördlinger Ries.